 🖥 An intuitive educational interface

-This system allows students and teachers to practice key digital skills anytime, without needing an internet connection.
+This system would allow students and teachers to practice key digital skills anytime, without needing an internet connection.

 Our design critique surfaced key issues in information hierarchy, visual consistency, and navigation logic.
 From there, we prioritized: